quanbui210/Library-Management/README.md

-First time logged in might take few minutes becauses this project was deployed with a free tier
+:warning: **First time logged in:** might take few minutes becauses this project was deployed with a free tier

 #Library-Management Frontend Project (not finished yet)